gizatechxyz/giza-cli/docs/reference/api/frameworks.cairo.md

 ) → str
 ```

 Command to deploy a specific version of a model.
-This will create a deployment for the specified version and check the status, once it finishes if COMPLETED the deployment is ready to be used.
+This will create an endpoint for the specified version and check the status, once it finishes if COMPLETED the endpoint is ready to be used.